Father Ted

 Father Ted is a sitcom created by Irish writers Graham Linehan and Arthur Mathews and produced by British production company Hat Trick Productions for British television channel Channel 4.
 It aired over three series from 21 April 1995 until 1 May 1998, including a Christmas special, for a total of 25 episodes.
 It aired on Nine Network (series 1) and ABC Television (series 2 and 3) in Australia, and on TV2 in New Zealand.
+It is regarded as one of the greatest sitcoms of all time.

 Set on the fictional Craggy Island, a remote location off Ireland's west coast, Father Ted stars Dermot Morgan as Father Ted Crilly, alongside fellow priests Father Dougal McGuire (Ardal O'Hanlon) and Father Jack Hackett (Frank Kelly).
 Dishonourably exiled on the island by Bishop Leonard Brennan (Jim Norton) for various reasons, the priests live together in the parochial house with their housekeeper Mrs Doyle (Pauline McLynn).
-The show subverts parodies of low-brow humour as it portrays nuanced themes of loneliness, agnosticism, existentialism and purgatory experienced by its title character; this deeper meaning of the show has been much acclaimed.
+The show's combination of low-brow humour with portrayals of loneliness and existentialism experienced by its title character has been much acclaimed.

 Father Ted won several British Academy Television Awards—including twice for Best Comedy Series, and remains a popular sitcom in Ireland and the UK.
 In a 2001 Channel 4 poll, Dougal was ranked fifth on their list of the 100 Greatest TV Characters.
 In 2019, Father Ted was named the second-greatest British sitcom (after Fawlty Towers) by a panel of comedy experts for Radio Times.

+Concept and creation

+Arthur Mathews created the character of Father Ted while working at Hot Press in 1987–89.
+During production weekends, he and Paul Woodfull had the idea for The Joshua Trio, a comedic U2 tribute band.
+The band performed various warm-up sketches written by Mathews, Woodfull, and Graham Linehan, who joined in a non-musical capacity.
+These sketches included stand-up performed by Mathews in-character as Father Ted Crilly.
+As Ted, Mathews sometimes read from a book, Notes from Africa, purportedly written by Father Dougal McGuire, a missionary friend who described his experiences of being attacked and chased by natives.
+In one sketch, Ted discussed his concern for Dougal, who had been voted Most Unpopular Priest in Africa for two years running and was spending Christmas up a tree in the grounds of The Bob Geldof Centre.

+In 1990, Linehan and Mathews began writing Irish Lives, a six-part comedy television series.
+The show would have taken the form of a mockumentary, with each episode focusing on interviewing a different character, one of whom was Father Ted Crilly.
+The story involved Ted returning to his seminary to catch up with old friends.
+When producer Geoffrey Perkins asked Linehan and Mathews to discard the mockumentary format and expand the Father Ted episode to a traditional sitcom, Father Dougal became one of the main characters.
+When writing Dougal, Linehan and Mathews drew on Stan Laurel, incorporating some of Linehan's own behaviour during moments of confusion.